 However, face masks lose their effectiveness when they aren’t worn properly.
 These are the CDC-recommended mask guidelines you should be following.

-The Correct Way to Wear a Face Mask
+How to Wear a Face Mask the Correct Way

 - Clean your hands.
 Before putting on your face mask, wash your hands or clean them with sanitizer.